LEARN PLANT-BASED HOME DYEING FROM EXPERT, ANIA GRZESZEK

 v) Strain the dye bath and put the fibers into a dye pot, simmering again for at least an hour, until the desired color is achieved.

 vi) Let the t-shirt dry and rinse after a week until the water runs dry.
-Done!
+You're Done!

 As mentioned earlier, plant dyeing is a craft of many variables and there are many things to consider.
 If you’d like to dive deep into the subject of setting an objecting and choosing mordants and fixatives, I just published an ebook on that topic.
 I was getting a lot of questions about that and because it’s a question that cannot be answered easily, I put it all in one publication.
 I include recipes, photos, and my thoughts on the subject.